Syrian government raises flag in Douma: Russian agencies

 In his tweet on Wednesday, Trump referred to Assad as a “gas killing animal”.
 The Syrian president on Wednesday made a public appearance with a group from an international Muslim body in Damascus.

-Reporting by Angus McDowall and Vladimir Soldatkin; editing by Andrew Roche
+Reporting by Angus McDowall and Vladimir Soldatkin; Editing by Matthew Mpoke Bigg